code-shop-com/h264/README.md

 ## News (March 2010)

 Another sneak preview.
-We offer you a first look at [http://smoothhd.code-shop.com Smooth Streaming for Adobe Flash 10.1].
+We offer you a first look at Smooth Streaming for Adobe Flash 10.1.
 Encode your content once and playback on Silverlight, iPhone and Flash 10.1.
-More information is available on our [http://smoothstreaming.code-shop.com Smooth Streaming page].

 ## News (January 2009)